Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Introduction

-In the aftermath of natural hazards, the objectives of a reliability assessment framework are to identify the risk potentials with respect to human life and the infrastructure system; to adjust the emergency plan beforehand to reduce the potential losses and damages; to allocate the funding effectively for repair and recovery planning.
-In the area of the reliability analysis of transportation systems, recent methods can be grouped into two categories: qualitative and quantitative approaches.
-A review of qualitative approaches can be found in \cite{Wan2018Jul}.
-As an example of a qualitative approach, \cite{rangra2015study} builds a framework considering the human factor in the transportation reliability analysis and then identifies the need for both transportation systems and driving assistance systems.
-Recently, intelligent transportation systems (ITSs) have leveraged advanced technologies to enable effective, efficient, and safe transport \cite{zhu2018big,sumalee2018smarter}. \cite{siergiejczyk2017reliability} presents the principles and selected requirements accompanying the implementation of the ITSs and the reliability and operation analysis of this type of system. \cite{zhang2020vehicle} applies the vehicle-to-infrastructure (V2I) in the ITSs to reduce the end-to-end delay of the vehicle and improve the system reliability. \cite{guerrero2018sensor} integrates sensor technology with the transportation infrastructure to improve road safety and traffic reliability.
-Among quantitative approaches, the works are either empirical surveys or numerical simulations. \cite{adams2012freight} quantifies resilience measures of road transportation and generalizes the characteristics of the resilience response with the GPS information during severe winter storms in Wisconsin in 2008.
-Due to the difficulty and unavailability of data collection, the simulation-based approach is more frequently used. \cite{banerjee2009uncertainties} assesses post-earthquake network damage through predictive simulation of damage states of all highway bridges.
-Various metrics are proposed and applied to the reliability of the transportation system, including $k$-terminal connectivity \cite{sudakov2008local,derrible2010complexity,zhang2015assessing,nabian2018deep}, centrality \cite{cheng2015measuring,cook2015applying,julliard2015robustness}, travel time \cite{omer2011measuring,macababbad2011study,parthasarathi2013network}, and resilience index \cite{karamlou2017component,karamlou2016metrics}.
+In the aftermath of natural hazards, the objectives of a reliability assessment framework are to identify the risk potentials to residents and the infrastructure system \cite{zhou2018structural}; to adjust the emergency plan beforehand to reduce the potential losses; to allocate the resources effectively for recovery.
+A review of the reliability analysis of transportation systems can be found in \cite{Wan2018Jul}.
+As an example, \cite{rangra2015study} builds a framework considering the human factor in the transportation reliability analysis and then identifies the need for both transportation systems and driving assistance systems.
+Among quantitative approaches, various metrics are proposed to the reliability evaluation of the transportation system, including connectivity \cite{lian2021adjustment,chen2021bridge}, resilience index \cite{dong2017probabilistic}, and travel time \cite{chen2022seismic}, traffic flow \cite{liu2023heterogeneous}, transportation equity \cite{liu2023optimizing}.
+Even though the effectiveness of the simulation-based approaches, the computational time for large infrastructure networks is expensive.
+To address this issue, surrogate modeling has been proposed for network reliability analysis.
+For instance, \cite{nabian2018deep} provided a deep learning framework to accelerate seismic reliability analysis of a transportation network where the $k$-terminal connectivity measure was used.
+As another example, \cite{yoon2020accelerated} proposed a neural network surrogate for system-level seismic risk assessment of bridge transportation networks using total system travel time as the evaluation metric.